reactwithcode/wida-tech/README.md

 # Getting Started with WidaTech - Test Assesment

-This project was bootstrapped with ReactJS, Redux, React Bootstrap, and fusioncharts.
+This project was bootstrapped with ReactJS, Redux, React Bootstrap, Formik, Yup, and fusioncharts.

 ## Available Scripts

+After you fork or clone this repository, you can run:

+### `npm run install or yarn`

 In the project directory, you can run the project with local JSON database: